3 Questions: Suzanne Berger on converting innovation into growth

 February 13, 2013Political science PhD student Laura Chirot examines industrial policy in late developing countries.

 Said and Done for November/December 2012

 November 29, 2012Digest of humanities, arts and social sciences

-Also labeled: Anthropology, Arts, Awards, honors and fellowships, Books and authors, Comparative Media Studies, Economics, Faculty, Humanities, Innovation and Entrepreneurship (I&E), Linguistics, Literature, languages and writing, Music, Philosophy, Politics, Social sciences, Students, Technology and society
+Also labeled: Anthropology, Arts, Awards, honors and fellowships, Books and authors, Comparative Media Studies/Writing, Economics, Faculty, Humanities, Innovation and Entrepreneurship (I&E), Linguistics, Literature, languages and writing, Music, Philosophy, Politics, Social sciences, Students, Technology and society

 Three awards for MIT research in anthropology, economics and political science